 What Is A French Press?

 You cannot call yourself a proper home barista if you don’t know what French Press, coffee press, or Cafetière, is.
-With French Press, you decide how much coffee, water, and pressure you need to prepare this delicious brew’s concentrated flavours.
+With this coffee brewer, you decide how much coffee, water, and pressure you need to prepare this delicious brew’s concentrated flavors.

 This cylindrical press pot has a plunger and mesh filter, allowing for a more hands-on experience.
 I use one every morning, and it takes me just 4 minutes.
 Best of all, the flexibility of this brewing method allows for a more nuanced variation of coffee each time.